AdobeDocs/control-panel.en/help/subdomains-certificates/using/remove-delegated-subdomains.md

 >[!CONTEXTUALHELP]
 >id="cp_subdomain_undelegate"
 >title="Remove delegated subdomains "
->abstract="TBD"

-## Must-read {#must-read}

-Before starting, carefully consider the impacts below once the removal process is triggered for a subdomain:
+>abstract="This screen allows you to remove any subdomain that has been in delegated in Control Panel.
+Keep in mind that subdomain removal cannot be undone and will be irreversible once submitted.<br>If you are trying to remove the primary domain for the selected instance, you will be asked to choose the domain that will replace it."

-Before removing a delegated subdomain, it is important to understand the following impacts once the removal process is triggered for a subdomain:
+Before removing a delegated subdomain, carefully consider the impacts occuring once the removal process is triggered:

 * Subdomain removal cannot be undone and will be irreversible once started,
-* No other delegated subdomains can be removed until the removal process is complete,
+* No other delegated subdomains can be removed until the current removal process is complete,
 * A removed subdomain cannot be re-delegated for the next 2 hours.

-## Remove a delegate subdomain {#remove}

-To remove a delegated subdomain, follow the steps below.
+To remove a delegated subdomain, follow these steps:

-1. Click the ellipse button and select **[!UICONTROL Remove delegated subdomain]**.
+1. Click the ellipse button for the domain to remove and select **[!UICONTROL Remove delegated subdomain]**.

     ![](assets/undelegate-subdomain.png)

-1. Read the displayed disclaimer aknowledge the domain removal process.
+1. Review the displayed disclaimer and acknowledge the domain removal process.

-1. Review the instance that is currently using the subdomain display along with related IP affinities and brand configurations.
+1. Information regarding the instance to which the subdomain is associated displays, along with the related IP affinities and brand configurations.

-    Select the subdomain to use in remplacement for the removed subdomain and select **[!UICONTROL Next]**.
+    If you are trying to remove the **primary** domain for the selected instance, you need to choose the domain that will replace it using the **[!UICONTROL Replacement Domain]** list.

+    Click **[!UICONTROL Next]** to proceed with removal.

     ![](assets/undelegate-subdomain-details.png)

-1. A summary of the removal displays.
-Review it and type the url of the domain to remove to confirm.
+1. Review the summary that displays.
+To confirm the removal, type the URL of the domain to remove and click **[!UICONTROL Submit]**.

     ![](assets/undelegate-submit.png)

-1. Click **[!UICONTROL Submit]** to trigger the removal process.